Talk to someone or make an appointment.

 There are several flap techniques, including:

 This technique involves the transverse rectus abdominal muscle, or TRAM.
 In a TRAM flap procedure, skin, muscle and fat from the woman’s abdomen is used to create the new breast.
 The abdominal tissue, or flap, will either remain attached to the original blood supply, or be detached and formed into the breast mound.
+This is very rarely performed in modern practice.

 Latissimus Dorsi Flap